javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-function-basics/article.md

 }
 ```

-The second variant is easier to understand isn't it?
+The second variant is easier to understand, isn't it?
 Instead of the code piece we see a name of the action (`isPrime`).
 Sometimes people refer to such code as *self-describing*.

 So, functions can be created even if we don't intend to reuse them.
 They structure the code and make it readable.